Tishka17/aiogram_dialog/docs/transitions.rst

 Types of transitions
 ========================

 Talking to user you will need to switch between different chat states.
-It can be done using three types of transitions:
+It can be done using four types of transitions:

 * *State switch* inside dialog.
 Doing so you will just show another window.
-* *Start* new dialog.
-In this case dialog will be added to task stack with empty dialog context and corresponding window will be shown
+* *Start* a dialog in same stack.
+In this case dialog will be added to task stack with empty dialog context and corresponding window will be shown instead on previously visible one
+* *Start* a dialog in new stack.
+In this case dialog will be shown in a new message and behave independently from current one.
 * *Close* dialog.
 Dialog will be removed from stack, its data erased. underlying dialog will be shown

 Task stack
 ===============

-To deal with multiple opened dialogs **aiogram_dialog** has such thing as task stack.
-It contains all information about how dialogs were started and their data.
+To deal with multiple opened dialogs **aiogram_dialog** has such thing as dialog stack.
+It allows dialogs to be opened one over another ("stacked") so only one of them is visible.

 * Each time you start a dialog new task is added on top of a stack and new dialog context is created.
 * Each time you close a dialog, task and dialog context are removed.

-You can start same dialog multiple times, and multiple tasks will be added to stack preserving the order.
+You can start same dialog multiple times, and multiple contexts (identified by ``intent_id``) will be added to stack preserving the order.
 So you must be careful restarting you dialogs: do not forget to clear stack or it will eat all your memory

+Starting with version 1.0 you can create new stacks but default one exists always.

 State switch
 =================